Assembler

 """, MyConfig())

-This interface can be used to wrap a context which can be, for instance, a generic :
+This interface can be used to wrap a context, such as a generic :

 import lief